tendant/simple-process/README.md

 ## Extending the Library
 - Implement additional transports (Kafka, NATS, SQS) under `transports/` by translating incoming jobs into `contracts.Job`.
-- Provide concrete adapters in `core/adapters/*` to integrate with your blob store, metadata service, or observability stack.
+- Provide concrete adapters in `core/adapters/*` to integrate with your blob store, metadata service, or observability stack; the in-memory bus and metadata adapters double as reference implementations.
 - Add new reference UoWs under `uows/` and document them in `docs/` so other teams can reuse them.
 - Keep Job/Result evolution backward compatible; document contract changes in `docs/contracts.md` and version payloads via the `Job.Version` field.